aardappel/treesheets/README.md

   it up without further modifications
 - (If from git): Copy `include\wx\msw\setup0.h` to `include\wx\msw\setup.h`
 - Inside `wxWidgets/build/msw`, open `wx_vc14.sln` with Visual Studio 2017.
-- Select all projects in the solution explorer, and go to properties:
+- Select all projects (except the project `_custom_build`) in the solution explorer, and go to properties:
   - Set configuration to debug, and C/C++ -> Code Generation -> Runtime library
     to Multithreaded Debug
   - Set configuration to release, and C/C++ -> Code Generation -> Runtime library